hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > On him I'll be revenged before I've done.
 >
 > Jem.
-You'll find, depend on't, that's the only plan,
+You'll find, depend on it, that's the only plan,
 >
 > You can adopt, to punish your false man.
 >